Easy Smoked Salmon Dip with Capers

 - Smoked Salmon: Both lox and heat-smoked salmon will work.

 - Sour Cream: Full fat gives a richer, creamier result, but if you need to watch your fat intake, low fat is better than no fat.

 - Cream Cheese: Again, go with full fat.
 Philadelphia brand always outperforms generic.

 - Worcestershire Sauce: Lea and Perrins is my go-to brand.

 - Capers: These brined berries add a delicious saltiness and texture to the dip.
 Capers are a classic pairing with smoked salmon.

 It takes less than 10 minutes to flake or chop the salmon, mix up the sour cream, cream cheese, and Worcestershire before stirring in the salmon bits and capers.
 My loyal readers know the hubby is a tough sell, but he went nuts for this salmon spread recipe, as did I!
 It also makes a wonderful topping for bagels.

 - Keep capers in your kitchen for both this recipe and an easy chicken piccata that’s perfect on busy weeknights.
 They come in brined or packed in salt, and both work.
-You’ll want to rinse off the excess salt before using.
+You’ll want to rinse off the excess salt before using that variety.